Student Dependent Visa UK: Who can Bring Dependents in 2025?

 Request a call back from our immigration experts

-Who Qualifies to Bring Dependants to the UK under Student dependent Visa?
+Who Qualifies to Bring Dependants to the UK under Student Dependent Visa in 2025?

-You may qualify to bring dependants to the UK under the student dependent visa if either of the following applies:
+Under UK Student Dependent Visa new rules you may qualify to bring dependants to the UK under the Student Dependent visa if either of the following applies:

-If you don’t meet the above requirements, your family members may be eligible for this dependant visa if you’re an existing student in the UK and meet all the requirements below:
+If you don’t meet the above requirements, your family members may be eligible for this dependant visa only if you’re an existing student in the UK and meet specific requirements.

 Dependant children can only apply for the student dependent visa if: